Bengal ranks Number 1 in highest number of Bangladeshi convicts

 NCRB report for 2017 released: Lowest rape cases recorded since 2013

 The ruling TMC felt that the BJP was trying to put the onus of the Centre's failure to protect the international borders on the West Bengal government.
 "Does the TMC government or any other state government look after the international borders?
 It is the union government, now led by the BJP, which does so.
-So if a foreigner sneaks in, it is the fault of the BJP government," TMC secretary general Partha Chatterjee told PTI.
+So if a foreigner sneaks in, it is the fault of the BJP government," TMC secretary-general Partha Chatterjee told PTI.

 "The allegation that we are aiding infiltration from Bangladesh is baseless," Chatterjee, who is also the state parliamentary affairs minister, said.
 The TMC, he iterated, will never allow a "divisive and communal exercise" like NRC in West Bengal as long as it is in power.